-"Thank you to Dr. Tom McCawley for an excellent, informative, and concise read in A Blueprint for a Highly Successful Life: A Survival Guide for the Aftermath of the COVID-19 Pandemic.
-This playbook has helped me to navigate this very trying time, both professionally and personally.
-Dr. McCawley's 5 Keys to a Highly Successful Life were a roadmap to follow to get my business through this tough time we are currently experiencing...and beyond!
+"Thank you to Dr. Tom McCawley for an excellent, informative, and concise read in A Blueprint for a Highly Successful Life: How to Thrive in Times of Crisis, and Be Happy, Healthy and Wealthy.
+This playbook has helped me to navigate very trying times, both professionally and personally.
+Dr. McCawley's 5 Keys to a Highly Successful Life were a roadmap to follow to get my business through tough times...and beyond!
 I am excited to use the information, and hopefully pass it on to my colleagues, friends and family to aid them.
 I cannot recommend this book enough to everyone, no matter what profession you are in, and no matter what stage of your career you are in - this will change your life!"